 George Ekem Ferguson the designer of the map of Ghana

-On his return to Cape Coast, he was sent to make a good relation with the people of Attebubu and to write a report on these people.
+After returning to Cape Coast, he was assigned the task of building good relations with the people of Attebubu and writing a report on them.

 It was George Ekem Ferguson who designed the map of Ghana.